GraphFilter/GraphFilter/README.md

 - Enter the extracted GraphFilter directory
 - Launch the program

-### Mac
+#### Mac
-Unfortunately, to generate an executable file to Mac OS systems an developer account is needed.
+Unfortunately, to generate an executable file to Mac OS a developer account is needed.
 However, you can stil run Graph Filter by following the [Source Code](#source-code) installation method.

 ## Getting started